 Try and wean your child during a time when there is not much else going on; when you have a toddler eating with loads happening around them it’s gonna be a “fail” from the get go!
 This can be a stressful time for your kids so do try and focus solely on this transition.
 For example, potty training and stopping the milk at the same time can prove to be very stressful for your child, so focus on one big task at a time.

 It needs to be practical too, as you can find it difficult to incorporate a routine if you are on summer holiday, for example.
 Your child needs to feel structure regarding meal times to be able to fully adapt.

 Part of that routine and structure for making toddler eating habits better can be something as simple as them having their own plate, cup, and cutlery.
 It’s all part of the process for them, and one that may make a difference.
-Sometimes we may be using whatever bowls and plates that we may have to hand, which is perfectly ok, but giving them their own set of tableware, like the new Nuby Eco tableware range, is a lovely way for them to have their own plate, cup, and fork, and other bits of tableware.
+Sometimes we may be using whatever bowls and plates that we may have to hand, which is perfectly ok, but giving them their own set of tableware, like the Nuby ranges, is a lovely way for them to have their own plate, cup, and fork, and other bits of tableware.